florindevessies/Programmeerproject/PROCESS.md

 ## Week 4
 ### Day 16, monday 30-01-2017
 Working on the sunburst today.
 It is interactive with the map now, and titles are added but super ugly.
 Further layout seems to be quite difficult, so now I've to figure what is most important to fix in the coming days.

+### Day 17, tuesday 31-01-2017
+Layout is superugly.
+questions:
+* not entire width of page is used somehow: why? - fixed
+* cannot get computed style of null - fixed
+* onhover of worldmap is not working after one click
+* if worldmap is clicked, scroll down - fixed
+* css cleaning - fixed
+* random errors: drawscatterplot is not defined - Sacha says I don't need to fix that *

+report time.